Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Numerical Experiments

-In PEGs, the agents learn their previous experience in the same grid but with a 75\% success rate.
+In PEGs, the agents learn their previous experience on the same grid but with a 75\% success rate.
 To reduce overfitting to the previous environment, the prior policy fed to the agent for a new training session is the average of the previously learnt policy and a uniform policy.
 As seen in Figure~\ref{fig:4x4-conv}(b), previous experience does not shorten the time till convergence but instead significantly reduces the time to reach a reasonable performance.
-We plot the cutoff time performance of the 4$ \times$4 and 8$ \times$8 PEGs in Figure~\ref{fig:PEG-cutoff-time}.
-In the 4$ \times$4 example the time to reach over 90\% Nash convergence is halved from 1,200 seconds with uniform prior down to 600 seconds with previous experience.
-In the 8$ \times$8 example the time to reach 80\% convergence was halved from 7,200 seconds to 3,600 seconds.
-One also observes from Figure~\ref{fig:4x4-conv}(a) that the policies generated by SNQ2 with previous experience converge, episode-wise, slightly faster than Minimax-Q. This ``warm-start'' feature has appealing real-world applications, where the number of episodes interacting with the environment is the main constraint instead of computation time.
+We plot the cutoff time performance of the 4$ \times$4 and 8$ \times$8 PEGs in Figure~\ref{fig:performance-summary}(c).
+In the 4$ \times$4 example the time to reach over 90\% Nash convergence is halved from 1.2k seconds with uniform prior down to 600 seconds with previous experience.
+In the 8$ \times$8 example the time to 80\% convergence was halved from 7.2k seconds to 3.6k seconds.

+One also observes from Figure~\ref{fig:4x4-conv}(a) that the policies generated by SNQ2L with previous experience converge, episode-wise, slightly faster than Minimax-Q. This ``warm-start'' feature has appealing real-world applications, where the number of episodes interacting with the environment is the main constraint instead of computation time.
 In this case, one can first train prior policies using a simulator and use these as priors to the agents.
-With SNQ2 one can train the agents to a reasonable performance in fewer episodes, while maintaining a relatively low computation overhead.
+With SNQ2L one can train the agents to reach a reasonable level of performance in fewer episodes, while maintaining a relatively low computation overhead.